cookpad/global-style-guides/rspec/README.md

   </details>

 - <a name="avoid-unused-dummy-data"></a>
-  Avoid adding dummy data that is not asserted in the spec
+  Avoid adding dummy values that are not asserted in the spec
   <sup>[link](#avoid-unused-dummy-data)</sup>

   <details>